Paper Size Converter

 Why Do A4 and Letter Cause Printing Issues?

 Because A4 and Letter have different dimensions and aspect ratios, a document formatted for one may not fit correctly on the other.
+If you are converting between metric and imperial units for other projects, see our metric to imperial conversion guide.
 A4 is slightly narrower and taller than Letter.
 When printing A4 documents on Letter paper, content near the bottom may be cut off, while Letter documents on A4 may have extra margins on the sides.

 Quick Tip